Rapptz/discord.py/docs/ext/commands/commands.rst

     - Unions of user types are allowed
     - Unions of user types with roles are allowed

-Apart from that, All other features such as converters, checks, autocomplete, flags etc. are supported on hybrid commands.
-Note that for decorators related to application commands such as :func:`discord.app_commands.autocomplete` etc. should be placed below the :meth:`.Bot.hybrid_command` decorator.
+Apart from that, all other features such as converters, checks, autocomplete, flags etc. are supported on hybrid commands.
+Note that due to a design constraint, decorators related to application commands such as :func:`discord.app_commands.autocomplete` should be placed below the :func:`~ext.commands.hybrid_command` decorator. decorator.

 For convenience and ease in writing code, The :class:`~ext.commands.Context` class implements